jkeohan/bonus_lectures/AWS/Lambda/intro-to-lambda.md

 <img src="https://i.imgur.com/yskbFNz.png" width=500>

-We will take a look at them at a later point as we configure the remaining routes.
+We will take a look at several of these settings a later point when we configure the remaining routes.

 ### Testing

-Let's click on the **<- Method Execution>** link to go back to the main **GET** configuration page.
+Let's click on the **<- Method Execution** link to go back to the main **GET** configuration page.

 Once there click on the **TEST** button.